 Wade grew up on a small cattle ranch in the Badlands of western North Dakota.
 His father was Irish and his mother was from a German Mennonite family that moved to the area from a Mennonite colony in Indiana to take a land grant.
 Early family life was greatly influenced by Mennonite teachings and lifestyle.

-The lack of resources and infrastructure meant he and his siblings were raised without electricity, without indoor plumbing, and without television (well there was a brief time of watching TV with a generator until Wade’s mother caught the kids watching cartoons instead of doing their chores).
+The lack of resources and infrastructure meant he and his siblings were raised without electricity, without indoor plumbing, and without television (well there was a brief time of watching TV with a generator until Wade’s mother caught the kids watching cartoons instead of doing their chores – she smashed the tube with a brick).
 The family worked hard and enjoyed a simple rural life.
 His parents modeled a wonderful marriage, hard work, and the need for education, even though they themselves were not highly educated (8th grade and high school).

 Wade attended a small red brick country school in rural North Dakota with six classmates and graduated from high school at the nearby county school with 33 classmates.

 He started working as a roofer’s assistant after school in the sixth grade.
 In high school he often worked the midnight to 8 AM shift at a local truck stop.
 He did his homework at the counter between refueling eighteen-wheelers, changing oil, and selling tires.
 After clocking out when the manager arrived in the morning, he showered in the trucker’s shower and raced to school to beat the morning bell.

 He was determined to go to Alaska after high school to weld on the pipeline to increase his hourly pay, but his best friend talked Wade into driving with him to college.
 Wade never caught the bus back home as planned after the road trip.
 Instead, he enrolled in college and took the first job he came to in the want ads (as a breakfast cook) to pay his tuition while crashing on a cot at his sister’s home.
 He ended up staying in college.